dram/trealla/docs/FEATURES.md

 TTLs (aka hops).
 Clients can also specify userid and password in the URL for HTTP 'Basic' authorization (preferably only over SSL/TLS).

 With *readmsg/2* the stream is read until a trailing new-line.
+In other words: a complete message.

 With *bread/3* an ungrounded length specification causes a non-blocking read that returns whatever is currently available, otherwise it blocks until it can return the specified length.

 Note: regular streams I/O can be used over sockets.

-Note: writes to sockets are normally blocking but *sys:write_file/2* can yield internally when called by a process.
+Note: writes to sockets are normally blocking but *sys:write_file/2* can yield internally when an operation would cause blocking.
 Use *tmo/1* to set a timeout.
+Most (?) read operations with sockets will yield when waiting for data that would cause blocking.
+This way it is possible to write simple repeat/read/write loops and not worry about thread starvation.

 HTTP processing: namespace 'http'
 ---------------------------------